Salmon Fishing Advice

 Netting A Salmon

-Most of the professional ghillies of Scotland put many unseen hours of continual effort into their already 'time intensive’ careers which in many cases isn’t properly remunerated by salmon beat owners.
-An unserviced salmon beat is never as good as fishing a fully serviced salmon beat where the riverbanks are maintained along with a nice clean tidy salmon fishing hut.
-If you’ve had an enjoyable fishing day then pay respect to the beat ghillie on departure at 5pm as these men are the real ambassadors of the Scottish rivers and they should never be taken for granted.
+Most of the professional ghillies of Scotland put many unseen hours of continual effort into their already 'time intensive’ careers which in all too many cases isn’t properly remunerated by salmon beat owners.
+An unserviced salmon beat is never as good as fishing a fully serviced salmon beat where the riverbanks are maintained along with a nice clean tidy inviting salmon fishing hut.
+If you’ve enjoyed your day out in paradise and (regardless of whether or not you've scored) then pay respect to the beat ghillie on departure as these men are real ambassadors of the Scottish rivers and they should never be taken for granted nor should their life time investment in this fantastic pursuit be forgotten.